PhrontHQ/mod/teach/concepts/white-board/section-data-model.md

 Work in progress to define the data model underlying a task-based mod, formally known as an app

-We start by stating that an application data object (I'd like to avoid the word application...) is typically partitioned in sections.
-So [Application]Section is a data object modeling a piece of an app
+We start by stating that a UserExperience data object is typically partitioned in sections.
+So UserExperienceSection is a data object modeling a piece of an app

-Section alone is too vague, for the super class.
-After that we're going to deal with named instances'
+UserExperienceSection is the super class.
+After that we're going to deal with named instances, like "OnboardingSection" or "DashboardSection", etc...

-> LayoutSection?
-Does "Layout" apply to the overall information architecture, is a synonym / term used by non-technical people? if it is, could we use "LayoutSection" ?

-> DataSection?

-> ContentSection?

-The downside of "Layout" is that it is also used to talk about the spatial positioning of user interface elements...
+UserExperienceSection feels a better name than ContentSection

 A mod has

+- a UserExperience
-- a tree/graph of sections - the data model, which should be able to editable by user or AI
+- a UserExperience's tree/graph of sections - the data model, which should be able to editable by user or AI
 - a tree of ui components that render the sections

 Notes: We want in the future the ability for a user, or a user's AI agent, to modlulate what component renders what section, down ultimaterly to individual controls used to render/edit properties

-A user's "activity" is the record / receipt of what they have done over time
+A user's "activity" is the record / receipt of what they have done over time.
+It could also be calles Trail - as in leaving a trail.

 * A history, log, of all actions they’ve taken, interactions they’ve had within the app, and the resulting data operations.